 Occupations and Workforce

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Nesquehoning is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Nesquehoning is a borough of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Nesquehoning who work in office and administrative support (13.44%), teaching (8.80%) and food service (8.43%).
+Overall, Nesquehoning is a borough of service providers, sales and office workers and production and manufacturing workers.
+There are especially a lot of people living in Nesquehoning who work in office and administrative support (13.78%), healthcare suport services (12.77%) and sales jobs (11.84%).

-A relatively large number of people in Nesquehoning telecommute to their jobs.
-Overall, about 10.24% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.21% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Nesquehoning is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Nesquehoning does not have a public transit system used by locals to get to and from work.